-Bachelor's degree in linguistics and literature from Pontificia Universidad Católica del Perú (PUCP).
-Master's degrees in communication from Stanford University and organizational development from Universidad del Pacífico.
+Bachelor's degree in Linguistics and Literature from the Pontifical Catholic University of Peru (PUCP), holds a Master's degree in Communication from Stanford University in the USA, and one in Organizational Development from the Universidad del Pacífico.

 Mr. Perry was previously the legal counsel and representative of Cementos Lima S.A. from 2004 to 2012.
 He took the position of assistant legal manager of UNACEM S.A.A. (at present UNACEM Corp S.A.A.) starting in 2012, and has been the legal manager of UNACEM Perú S.A. since 2019.